uuidjs/uuid/README.md

 ## Quickstart - browser

-**Not recommende for production or even semi-production use.
+**Not recommended for production or even semi-production use.
 Use a bundling tool instead (i.e. webpack, browserify, rollup, etc)**

 [wzrd.in](https://github.com/jfhbrook/wzrd.in) will serve up any npm module after performing basic bundling and minification.